mAAdhaTTah/brookjs/docs/source/helpers.md

 ## `mapActionTo` {Function}

-`mapActionTo` is a simple function designed to simplify the process of mapping child events to the parents events.
+`mapActionTo` is a simple function designed to simplify the process of mapping child events to its parent's events.
 It modifies the action's `type` and maintains the previous source in the Action's `meta`.

 ```js
 import { mapActionTo } from 'brookjs';